Eisteddfod: National Eisteddfod

 The most important is the National Eisteddfod of Wales, the largest festival of competitive music and poetry in Europe.
 Its eight days of competitions and performances, entirely in the Welsh language, are staged annually in the first week of August in varying locations that usually alternate between north and south Wales.
 Competitors typically number 6,000 or more; overall attendances generally exceed 150,000 visitors.

 Urdd National Eisteddfod

 Another important eisteddfod in the calendar is Eisteddfod Yr Urdd or the Youth Eisteddfod.
-Organised by Urdd Gobaith Cymru, it involves Welsh children from nursery age to 25 in a week of competition in singing, recitation, dancing, acting and musicianship during the summer half-term school holiday.
+Organised by Urdd Gobaith Cymru, it involves young Welsh people from nursery age to 25 in a week of competition in singing, recitation, dancing, acting and musicianship during the summer half-term school holiday.
 The event is claimed to be Europe's premier youth arts festival.
 Regional heats are held in advance and, as with the National Eisteddfod, the Urdd Eisteddfod is held in a different location each year.
 With the establishment of the Urdd headquarters in the Wales Millennium Centre, the eisteddfod will return to Cardiff every four years.